What is open?

-We must all do our parts to minimize transmission of the virus, to ensure we can re-open safely again.
+We must all do our parts to minimize transmission of the virus, to ensure we can see our businesses continue to open up more.
 Social distance of 6 feet or more from non-household members, wear a facial covering when social distancing isn't possible, practice good hand hygiene, limit the number of households you mingle with, and STAY HOME when sick with ANY symptoms.

 If I'm wearing a facial covering, why does it matter if I hang out in a group of 10 versus a concert of 100?

 The virus is highly contagious, but also depends on how many people are in close physical contact for an extended period of time.